-I’ve never been interested in doing any sort of diet, but I started doing some reading and was interested by what I found.
-Inflammation is involved in a variety of physical health problems, and recent research has also suggested a link to mental illness.
+I’ve never been interested in doing any sort of diet, but I did some reading and was interested by what I found.
+Inflammation is involved in various physical health problems, and recent research has also suggested a link to mental illness.
 Depressed people with elevated levels of inflammation (as indicated by C-reactive protein and a few other markers) actually have differences in how well they respond to different types of treatment, and some studies have shown that anti-inflammatory medications can have a beneficial effect in depression.
 Some types of food are thought to promote inflammation while others reduce it, and the goal of an anti-inflammatory nutritional approach is to improve health by reducing inflammation.
 It’s quite similar to a Mediterranean way of eating.
 Weight loss is not the goal, so I prefer not to call it a diet.

 Pro-inflammatory foods to limit:

 - Sugar and refined carbs: Simple sugars (including high fructose corn syrup) and highly refined carbs (e.g. flour, white rice) cause spikes in blood sugar, leading to a cascade of reaction in the body that can increase inflammation.
 My naturopath wanted me to cut out bread entirely and as well as sugar-containing drinks.
 I managed to stop sweetening my tea and coffee by first switching from sugar to stevia (a plant-based zero-calorie sweetener) and then steadily decreasing the stevia.